tmecklem/realtime-web/slides/index.md

 <!-- Tim

-Drive the demo of the cart that improves the experience -->
+Drive the demo of the cart that improves the experience

+Two things to note:
+1: Entire system updates to reflect inventory ups and downs
+2: User with item in cart has a visual timer to let them know they are on a time limit

+Next slide: (Katie) Why is this better?

+-->

 ---
 ### Why is this better?